Belinda Carroll: Stage and television

 Her other stage roles from the late 1960s to early 1980s included parts in His, Hers and Theirs with Gladys Cooper; The Pleasure of His Company with Douglas Fairbanks, Jr.; Peter Pan (as Wendy) with Dorothy Tutin; with Jean Kent and David Jason as the often skimpily clad Frances Hunter in No Sex, Please – We’re British; Charley’s Aunt with John Inman; and as Anne Meredith in Agatha Christie's Cards on the Table (1981).

-Carroll appeared subsequently in many productions around Britain and on television in Callan, The Duchess of Duke Street (1976), Wodehouse Playhouse, (1978), Lovejoy, (1991), and Casualty (2001).
+Carroll appeared subsequently in many productions around Britain and on television in Callan, The Duchess of Duke Street (1976), Wodehouse Playhouse, (1978), Malice Aforethought (1979), Lovejoy, (1991), and Casualty (2001).
 She starred with James Fox and Simon Williams in the psychological drama No Longer Alone (1978).

 Carroll and Kate O'Mara performed together only twice, once on television as prostitutes with Ronnie Barker, and, when Carroll was in her sixties, touring for Bill Kenwright in Lord Arthur Savile's Crime by Oscar Wilde.